 Lirula needle blight

-- In the following year (third year needles) a raised black line forms along the midrib of infected needles, mostly on the lower surfaces.
+- In the following year, a raised black line forms along the midrib of infected needles.

 - Needles on lower branches are commonly infected first.

-- Infected needles turn grayish brown after spores are released but remain attached to tree for several years.
+- Infected needles turn grayish-brown, but remain attached to the tree for several years.

 - Avoid planting spruce where Lirula needle blight already occurs.